jisc-services/Public-Documentation/PublicationsRouter/api/v3/Send.md

 #### Links to your publicly hosted content

-If you have publicly hosted content (e.g. splash pages, full-text web pages, or PDFs) that you want to share with PubRouter, so that repositories can download the content directly, you may provide these in a **links** element.
+If you have publicly hosted content (e.g. splash pages, full-text web pages, or PDFs) that you want to share with Publications Router, so that repositories can download the content directly, you may provide these in a **links** element.
 For example:

     "links" : [
         {